 Figure 2.
-Time-series of raw flux (IRM2), TFA-detrended flux (TF2), stellar-variability detrended flux, and the background are shown as a function of barycentric Julian date.
+Time-series of raw flux (IRM2), TFA-detrended flux (TF2), stellar-variability "detrended flux", and the background are shown as a function of barycentric Julian date.
 The overplotted dashed vertical lines are the ephemeris of the highest-power TLS peak from Figure 1.
 An important visual check is whether the flux dips are correlated with changes in the background level - in this case, they are not.
 The standard deviation and TESS magnitude are quoted in the upper right.
-The red line in the second from the top plot is a spline fit, which in this case was not an essential step for finding the eclipse signal.
+The red line in the top plot is a spline fit, which in this case helped in finding the eclipse signal.